b-cubed-eu/invasimapr/README.md

 <img src="man/figures/README-fitness-dist-1.png" width="100%" style="display: block; margin: auto;" />

-### 11.2.
-Top/bottom sites and invaders by mean invasion fitness

-This section reports the **top 3** and **bottom 3** invaders and sites by mean invasion fitness, as plain-text console output.
-This is useful for tabular reporting and rapid identification of outlier risks.
+### 13.2 Top and Bottom Invaders and Sites

+For rapid prioritisation, we rank invaders and sites by their mean
+$\lambda_{is}$:

+- **Top-ranked invaders** — consistently high predicted establishment success across sites.
+- **Top-ranked sites** — consistently permissive to a wide range of invaders.
+- **Bottom-ranked invaders/sites** — consistently low $\lambda_{is}$,
+  indicating strong biotic or abiotic resistance.

+These rankings are direct, interpretable summaries of the invasion fitness landscape.

     #> ==== Top 3 Invaders by Mean Invasion Fitness ====
     #> 1. inv3: 5.703